foxanna/flutter_theme_workshop/workshop/04.1_buttons/instructions.md

 Both `backgroundColor` and `foregroundColor` fields are of type `MaterialStateProperty`, which represent values that depend on a widget's [*material state*](https://material.io/design/interaction/states.html).
 The `.all` constructor creates a `MaterialStateProperty` that resolves to the same value for any states set.

 Now let's say the button should be of different shades of green when hovered and pressed.
-For that, we'll use the `overlayColor` field of the same type `MaterialStateProperty`.
-This time, we are interested in different behavior depending on the button state.
-For that we'll use the `.resolveWith` constructor:
+The `overlayColor` field of the same type `MaterialStateProperty` is responsible for these states.
+This time, different look is expected depending on the button state, which is achieved with the `.resolveWith` constructor:

 ```dart
 ButtonStyle(